 The GDPR Plan:

 As a consultant working in the area of project management, I approach almost everything as a project and recommend to my clients they do the same.
-The advantage of taking this approach is that it can take something seemingly insurmountable and decompose it into more manageable pieces.
+The advantage of taking this approach is that it can take something seemingly impossible and decompose it into more manageable pieces.
 So, even with the looming deadline, start with a project charter, such as the following example, which includes, among other things:

 - Statement of Work: Prepare the policies and procedures needed to abide by the GDPR…